Cipherwraith/hblog/README.md

 * Most Recent Posts
 * CSS Bindings

+You can see an example of an hblog website [here](http://www.latermuse.com).

 Quick Usage Directions:

 1. Put your posts into the /posts/ directory.
 One post per file.
 The posts should be in the following format: